Can You Breast Feed With Implants?

 Breastfeeding can affect the look of implants, but not (usually) because of any impact on the implant itself.

-Once a set of breast implants have dropped and settled into position after augmentation surgery, they usually stay there.
-It is the natural breast tissue on top of the implant that changes, especially after pregnancy and breastfeeding.
+Once a set of breast implants has dropped and settled into position after surgery, they usually stay there.
+And while implants can rupture and will certainly need maintenance over time, it is actually the natural breast that is equally likely to need treatment in the future.

 Summary

 While I have never had a patient complain of breastfeeding issues after childbearing, I suspect it does happen.
-The key is to make sure that patients understand the possibility and embrace it.
-I think it is important that plastic surgeons, like myself, provide a window into the future about what patients can expect with breastfeeding following a breast implant procedure, and the changes to come in the future.
+The key is to ensure patients understand the possibility and embrace it.
+I think it is important that plastic surgeons, like myself, provide a window into the future about what patients can expect with breastfeeding following a breast procedure, and the changes to come in the future.

 March 16, 2023 9:35 am